bjornborg/opticalflow/README.md

 # Optical flow docker benchmark deployment

 This assumes that you have amd64 architecture, docker-ce installed, and your user is a part of the docker groups.
-Run these sanity checks to insure compatibility:
+Run these sanity checks to ensure compatibility:

 ```sh
 # Check if you are a part of docker groups